Vendor intelligence co-op

 The problem

-Every review platform works for the vendor, not you.
+Every review platform works for the vendor.

 So spend buys visibility no matter the quality, and the best-marketed vendor and the best vendor often aren't the same one.
 From the outside you can't tell which is which.
 Arodus has no vendor customers to protect.
 It answers only to the buyers in the network.